Freelance designers and other creative business owners only have so many hours in the day, yet we expect ourselves to complete so many tasks.

 I also link to my FAQ page in my email autoresponder, reminding people to head there if they haven't already to get a fast answer to their question.

 Emailing clients to remind them of payments is just as uncomfortable as emailing them to get their overdue feedback.
 Once or twice is okay, but after that you start to feel reeeeally awkward.

 I really recommend creating a project schedule you can use with every client.

 A project schedule outlines the timeline of the project.
 It shows the days and weeks in calendar format, and the tasks you're going to complete on each day.
 It also includes the days your clients feedback is due.

 To put this kind of schedule in place, just commit to starting each project on the same day (eg. Monday's.)
 Then follow through with the schedule for every project you have.
 With a project schedule in place, you'll always know when to expect your projects to end.
 And with that level of organization, most projects will actually end earlier than expected.

 11. Project templates

-As I mentioned, I use Basecamp to manage my projects.
-Within Basecamp you can create a project page for each client.
+As I mentioned earlier, I use Asana to manage my projects.
+Within Asana you can create a project page for each client.
 Instead of creating a new page from scratch every time you book a new client, you can create a project template.
 This will include all the documents, files and tasks you need in each project, and it will save you time having to add them for every new project you take on.